Deepakreddy-D/real-world-project-book-store-CCBP/README.md

 ### Guidelines

 - Followed Github Guidelines
-  - Made the commits often and made sure the commit messages are concise and specfic
+  - Made the commits often and made sure the commit messages are concise and specific
   - Included a README file for explaining the project setup, usage instructions, and any additional information.
 - Followed Clean Code Guidelines
 - The repo is well-organized and easy to navigate